gilben1/gilben1.github.io/content/posts/2023/01/hugo-experimentation-day-4/index.md

 Some other features that I became aware of but haven't touched are:
 - Post covers that show up amongst the post description.
 May or may not be useful for the sort of content I'm writing.
 - Breadcrumb navigation.
 May become more useful if I create distinction between post types.
 Right now I just have `posts` and primary content pages.
+- Custom headers and footers.
+I've made the stub html files `extend_head.html` and `extend_footer.html` but haven't fill them with anything yet.

 ### Touched-but-broken Features
 - Search.
 Attempted to make the changes necessary to allow search to work from [this section](https://adityatelange.github.io/hugo-PaperMod/posts/papermod/papermod-features/#search-page), but including the `search.md` with the `search` layout caused the hugo server to fail to render the page.
   - This may be due to how I'm hosting the site, but the error first appeared when running locally so not entirely sure.
   - May come back to this later.

 I may include a little post blurb about the music I'm listening to as I write these.
-Might make for a fun little time-capsule of my music tastes as I write these.
+Might make for a fun little time-capsule of my music tastes the longer I write.